Pleasanton's Heritage Valley: 1975–1976 homes & subdivision history

 From a September 1975 Oakland Tribune ad—come for the country charm, stay for the block parties.

-On Morganfield Court near Kolln Way, three model homes offered a glimpse into a very Pleasanton future:
+The three former model homes on Morganfield Court near Kolln Way offer a glimpse into a very Pleasanton future:

 Pricing history